Disclaimer: This page contains one or more links to Amazon.

-Any purchases through those links provide us with a small commission that helps to host this blog.
+Any purchases made through those links provide us with a small commission that helps to host this blog.

 Data visualization and the (in)effective communication of information are salient topics on this blog.
 I just love to read and write about best practices related to data visualization (or bad practices), or to explore novel types of complex graphs.
 However, I am not always online, and I am equally fond of reading about data visualization offline.